Learn with CrossCurrents

 Spey Casting Clinics

 CrossCurrents offers FREE Spey Casting Clinics in the Winter.
-Please sign up in our Helena shop if you are interested in one of these clinics.
+Please sign up in either our Helena shop or at our Craig shop if you are interested in one of these clinics.

-February, 2018.
-Location- Missouri River Ranch near Craig, Montana.
+March, 2022.
+Location- Craig, Montana.
 Space is limited, please contact us to sign up!

 Learn to Row